 Chennai International Airport

 Chennai International Airport (CIA), the forth busiest in India and regional headquarters of the Airports Authority of India, stretches across the suburbs of Meenambakkam, Pallavaram and Tirusalam.
 The passenger terminal complex, with separate terminals for domestic and international flights, is located in Tirusalem which is the site of a metro station due to open in 2015, adding another link between the airport and the intracity transport system which includes bus and railway connections.
-Cheap flights to Chennai, arriving at CIA, are available to travellers looking to visit the capital of Tamil Nadu on a budget.
+Air Arabia offers cheap flights to Chennai, arriving at CIA for travellers looking to visit the capital of Tamil Nadu on a budget.

 The Chennai area has been an agricultural centre since Neolithic times and over the centuries the agricultural way of life has become interwoven into the cultural fabric of the locality.
 The Pongal Festival, the mid-January Tamil harvest festival named after a porridge-like dish cooked in earthenware pots over a fire, is an expression of the paramount importance of agriculture in day-to-day life and an opportunity to give thanks to the sun god for a successful harvest.
 Traditional music, both instrumental and vocal, accompanied by dancing is a key element of the festival that occurs on the first day of Thai, the tenth month of the Tamil calendar when the sun begins its six month northwards transit.